premosystems/PSObjectMapping/README.md

 ## Example Setup

-To support object mapping, you must tell PSObjectMapping whih property on your XCDataModel is the object's primary key.
-An example is depicted in the screenshot below.
+To support object mapping, you must tell PSObjectMapping which property on your XCDataModel is the object's primary key.
+An example is depicted in the screenshot below:

 ![XCode Data Model Primary Key Setup](https://raw.github.com/premosystems/PSObjectMapping/gh-pages/xcdatamodel-primary-key-screenshot.png)